 Skip to main content

-The BSc Social Science will help you to take a broad view of current social issues, and explore them from a range of different perspectives.
+Welcome to the Department of Law and Criminology.
+The BSc Social Science and BSc Health and Social Care will help you to take a broad view of current social issues, and explore them from a range of different perspectives.

-Our department is a large multi-disciplinary centre hosting subjects as diverse as Law, Sociology, Social Policy, Criminology and Social Work.
-You will also be taking modules from another department in the school - the Department of Politics, International Relations and Philosophy.
+Our department is a large multi-disciplinary department hosting subjects as diverse as law, sociology, social policy, criminology and social work.
 This reflects the broad nature of Social Sciences at Royal Holloway and we look forward to welcoming you warmly in September.

 In the meantime, we have put together these resources to help you get to know us before joining us, and to get ready for your studies.
 Below you will find a range of different suggestions for reading, viewing and thinking.
 We hope you enjoy them as a way to get you thinking like one of our students and to offer you some inspiration during the summer.